What’s better than one AI agent?

 Run simulations to test agent behavior, interactions, and scalability.
 Observe how agents respond to different scenarios, ensuring that they coordinate as expected and can handle the system’s workload under varying conditions.

-7) Refine and deploy
+7) Refine

 Based on testing results, refine agent behaviors, communication protocols, and any performance issues.
 Once optimized, deploy the MAS in the intended environment, monitoring initial performance to ensure it meets your goals.